PikasXYZ/OpenAI-convenient-chatBOT/README.md

 There is **NO** installation required for this project.
 (Precisely, installations will be processed in Colab notebook).

 **Just open the Colab notebook** and run the code from top to bottom by clicking play buttons on the left side!
+Or you can press Ctrl+F9 to do so if you're not willing to find play buttons at all.

 *Don't forget to authorize the access of your Google Drive by ignoring the pop-up window*